 Walk through Danish history and the homes of the Danish Royal Family, past and present, at these stunning castles in Denmark.

-With Unesco's addition of two new sites in July 2015, Denmark now has a total of seven Unesco World Heritage Sites.
-For a whirlwind tour of Denmark's sites, start at Kronborg Castle, the home of Shakespeare's Hamlet, only an
+You can enjoy seven stunning UNESCO World Heritage Sites in Denmark.
+For a whirlwind tour of Denmark's sites, start at Kronborg Castle, the home of Shakespeare's Hamlet, only an hour north of Copenhagen.

 Kronborg Castle – Home of Hamlet